Nobscot Hill: History

-By 1657 the area appeared in the records by the Nipmuc name "Penobscot" (meaning “Place of the Falling Rock”) and was later shortened to "Nobscot."
-Nobscot was considered a spiritual place for the Nipmuc people who resided in the area, and there was also a large stone cairn at the summit which possibly served as a lookout area for the Indians.
-A Nipmuc medicine man named Tantamous, also known as Old Jethro, and his son, Peter Jethro and twelve others, lived on Nobscot Hill prior to King Philip’s War when they were removed in 1675 to Deer Island.
+By 1657, the area appeared in the records by the Nipmuc name "Penobscot" (meaning “Place of the Falling Rock”) and was later shortened to "Nobscot."
+Nobscot was considered a spiritual place for the Nipmuc people who resided in the area, and there was also a large stone cairn at the summit, which possibly served as a lookout area for the Indians.
+A Nipmuc medicine man named Tantamous, also known as Old Jethro, and his son, Peter Jethro and twelve others, lived on Nobscot Hill before King Philip’s War, when they were removed in 1675 to Deer Island.
 The Jethros had fruit orchards and cornfields on the sides of the hill, and many large Indian grinding stones are still viewable.
 Jethro's Field at Nobscot was referred to in the records by 1649, and references were also made to Peter's Field and Concubine's field in various deeds.
-Tippling Rock may have been used to communicate between local Indian villages (the rock was blasted in half in the early 20th century possibly by a local farmer).
-Jethro also had a granary and cairn (lookout) which was rebuilt in 1927 and was 8 feet in diameter and 5.5 feet tall with a flat smooth stone on top.
+Tippling Rock may have been used to communicate between local Indian villages (the rock was blasted in half in the early 20th century, possibly by a local farmer).
+Jethro also had a granary and a cairn (lookout), which was rebuilt in 1927 and was 8 feet in diameter and 5.5 feet tall, with a flat, smooth stone on top.

-In the 1700s Revolutionary War General, John Nixon lived and farmed on the north side of Nobscot Hill and the cellar hole of his house is viewable.
-During a 1792 outbreak of small pox a pest house was constructed at the base of Nobscot for quarantining the sick and a small burial ground was built for victims who succumbed, and this cemetery and the cellar hole of the pest house may be visited today.
+In the 1700s, Revolutionary War General John Nixon lived and farmed on the north side of Nobscot Hill, and the cellar hole of his house is viewable.
+During a 1792 outbreak of small-pox, a pest house was constructed at the base of Nobscot to quarantine the sick, and a small burial ground was built for victims who succumbed, and this cemetery and the cellar hole of the pest house may be visited today.

 The area around Nobscot was used for farming for many years.
-Henry David Thoreau visited Nobscot in the 1850s and wrote about viewing the hill and about a waterfall near the hill.
-In the 1920s and 1930s Henry Ford purchased hundreds of acres of land around Nobscot Hill and the Wayside Inn to recreate an authentic early American village, similar to what he eventually built at Greenfield Village in Michigan.
+Henry David Thoreau visited Nobscot in the 1850s and wrote about viewing the hill and a waterfall near it.
+In the 1920s and 1930s, Henry Ford purchased hundreds of acres of land around Nobscot Hill and the Wayside Inn to recreate an authentic early American village, similar to what he eventually built at Greenfield Village in Michigan.
 Ford constructed a large dam at the base of the hill in the 1930s to create a reservoir to support firefighting near his proposed village, but the dam failed to hold water and is now known as "Ford's Folly," and can be visited by the hiking trails around Nobscot.
-In 1928 the Boy Scouts purchased a large reservation on Nobscot Hill which is still owned by the organization, but the area is open to the general public as invited guests.
+In 1928, the Boy Scouts purchased a large reservation on Nobscot Hill, which the organization still owns, but the area is open to the general public as invited guests.
 In 2008, a 303 acre portion of the Nobscot Scout Reservation in Sudbury was permanently conserved by Sudbury Valley Trustees, the Town of Sudbury, and the Mayflower Council, Boy Scouts of America.